Who is more vulnerable to environmental hazards?

 • people with a disability.

 Other population groups may also be more vulnerable, depending on the hazard and circumstance.
 These population groups include people living in urban areas, people living in rural areas, people working in certain occupations, Māori, Pacific peoples, and people of other ethnic minorities.
-A range of other factors that can influence people's vulnerability to natural hazards are also described on the social vulnerability to natural hazards webpage.

 Infants and children